-The Governance Committee oversees Equinix's GRC Program, formally launched in 2013.
-In connection with this oversight, the Governance Committee receives periodic updates on key issues, such as enterprise risk management, business continuity and disaster recovery planning, cybersecurity and regulatory compliance.
+While the Board has the ultimate oversight responsibility for the risk management process, various committees of the Board also have responsibility for risk management.
+In particular, the Governance Committee oversees Equinix's GRC Program, formally launched in 2013.
+In connection with this oversight, the Governance Committee receives quarterly updates on key issues, such as enterprise risk management, business continuity and disaster recovery planning, cybersecurity and regulatory compliance.
 The Governance Committee evaluates the effectiveness of risk mitigation capabilities identified in these areas and monitors for emerging risks.
-Equinix's Compliance Officer, as leader of the GRC Program, reports on the program at each meeting of the Governance Committee.
+Equinix's compliance officer, as leader of the GRC Program, reports on the program at each meeting of the Governance Committee.